 Yes.
 And no.

 The moment I started to consider vlogging, I dove deep into the internet.
 I searched, researched, watched, and read everything.
 It was endless.

 You know what I was not doing while I was doing all this research?

 There was no story being told, no progression was happening, and no experience with actual vlogging was made.

 I’ll get to the actual cameras that I use and what other vloggers commonly use in the next few pages, but the camera itself…

 The best camera is the one you have with you that can effectively tell the story you want to tell.

-There are three cameras I personally use for vlogging, and each are the best camera for me in their own way.
+There are a few cameras I have used for vlogging, and each are the best camera for me in their own way.